wp-plugins/post-attached-media-downloads/readme.txt

 * Advanced users may call functions directly in their themes to implement download areas outside the post content

 = Advanced use =
-If you wish to make use of media downloads in your theme, you can call the `get_downloads()` function directly in the followign way;
+If you wish to make use of media downloads in your theme, you can call the `get_downloads()` function directly in the following way;

 `$pamd->get_downloads( $postID, $echo, $return_format )`